Tearnote/colec/doc/DESIGN.md

 This project involves a non-trivial number of models and screens.
 The flowchart below outlines the flow between screens.

 ![Flowchart of information flow between components](information-flow.png)

+Editable version of the flowchart in the [draw.io](https://github.com/jgraph/drawio) format available [here](information-flow.drawio).